capsule-corp-ternoa/ternoa-doc/docs/for-developers/e2e.md

 sidebar_position: 4
 ---

-# 🧩 E2E test dApp
+# 🧩 E2E Test dApp

 **The E2E test dApp is the easiest way to test our SDK.**